Fishy-Fishes/too-many-emails/README.md

 Rust email cli
-Attempting to do this :)
+Attempting to do this :p